 Ancient Greek Myths for Kids

-There are many stories of Echo.
+There are many myths about Echo.
 Here are three of them, loosely retold.

 Echo and Hera

 One day, Zeus tore into the woods, looking for a place to hide.
 His wife, Hera, was after him again.
 Would he never learn to stop flirting with the nymphs who lived deep in the woods?
 Apparently not.
 Spotting Echo, he asked her to help him escape the eagle eye of his wife.
 One did not turn down a request from Zeus, not and live to tell about it.

 When Hera tore into the woods after Zeus, Echo sidetracked her with chatter and gossip.
 After that day, each time Zeus raced into the forest with Hera close on his heels, Echo sidetracked her with chatter and gossip.
 For some time, this worked well for Zeus.

 When Hera finallhy figured out what was going on, she punished Echo by denying her much of her beautiful voice.
 All Echo could do forever after was repeat the last few sounds she heard.

 Echo & Narcissus

 Echo spotted the most beautiful young man.
 His name was Narcissus.
 Echo did something she thought she would never do - she fell in love.
 But Hera had taken most of her voice.
 All she do was echo sounds made by others.
 She could howl like a wolf, buy only if a wolf had justed howled.
 She could sing like a breeze through reeds, but only if the reeds sang first.
 How could she tell Narcissus that she loved him?